vertigis/meridian-design/docs/design-language.md

 ### Button Labels

-Always attempt to use concise and descriptive labels with three or fewer words for buttons.
-Button labels must use 'Title Case' where each main word has the first letter capitalized.
+Always attempt to use concise, descriptive, and actionable labels with three or fewer words for buttons.
+Verbs are ideally suited for buttons to prompt the user to perform the desired action.
+Button labels must use ['Title Case'](https://en.wikipedia.org/wiki/Title_case) where each main word has the first letter capitalized.

 <div class="button-examples box-cols">
     <fieldset class="box-item example eg-do">